P/E RATIO: [PASS]

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]

 The EPS growth rate for the current quarter, -6.76% must be greater than or equal to the historical growth which is 7.35%.
 Since this is not the case NSM would therefore fail this test.

 Companies must show persistent yearly earnings growth.
 To fulfill this requirement a company's earnings must increase each year for a five year period.
 NSM, whose annual EPS growth before extraordinary items for the previous 5 years (from the earliest to the most recent fiscal year) were -$0.14, $0.30, $2.40, $2.40 and $2.45, passes this test.

-One final earnings test required is that the long-term earnings growth rate must be at least 15% per year.
-NSM's long-term growth rate of 45.34%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.
+The final important criterion in this approach is that Earnings Growth be at least 15% per year.
+NSM's long-term growth rate of 7.35%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate, fails the minimum required.

 A final criterion is that a company must not have a high level of debt.
 A high level of total debt, due to high interest expenses, can have a very negative effect on earnings if business moderately turns down.
 If a company does have a high level, an investor may want to avoid this stock altogether.
-NSM's Debt/Equity (451.21%) is not considered high relative to its industry (634.89%) and passes this test.
+NSM's Debt/Equity (733.57%) is considered high relative to its industry (292.01%) and fails this test.